dos1/delorean/README.md

   - Find a way to inject sent messages into Telepathy, so sent carbons can be nicely displayed in the conversation history.
 - XEP-0198: Stream Management
   - Initially just for the pings.
-  - Later maybe also transparent reconnection on timeout with stream resumption.
+  - Later maybe also transparent reconnection on connection timeout using stream resumption.
 - XEP-0237: Roster Versioning
 - XEP-0363: HTTP File Upload
   - DeLorean could be used to inject HTTP uploads from some other component, like Maemo's share plugin.